Didacna protracta

 Didacna protracta is a brackish-water bivalve mollusc of the family Cardiidae, the cockles.
-It has a rounded-trapezoidal, rather thick, whitish shell, up to 42 mm in length, with a small umbo and flattened ribs.
+It has a rounded-trapezoidal, thick, whitish shell, up to 42 mm in length, with a small umbo and flattened ribs.
 The species is endemic to the Caspian Sea.
-It lives in the middle and southern parts of the lake at depths between 25 and 85 m (82–279 ft), rarely deeper.
+It lives in the middle and southern parts of the sea at depths between 25 and 85 m (82–279 ft), rarely deeper.

 Description

-Didacna protracta has a rounded-trapezoidal, rather thick, moderately convex shell, with a small umbo, 30–40 flattened radial ribs, dense growth lines on the ventral margin and a smooth posterior ridge, which is more distinct near the umbo.
+Didacna protracta has a rounded-trapezoidal, thick, moderately convex shell, with a small umbo, 30–40 flattened radial ribs, dense growth lines on the ventral margin and a smooth posterior ridge, which is more distinct near the umbo.
 The shell length is up to 42 mm.
 The coloration is whitish, with thin pale yellowish gray periostracum.
+The hinge consists of one or two cardinal teeth in the right valve and one cardinal tooth in the left valve.
+The right valve sometimes has weakly developed lateral teeth.

-Differences from similar species
+Similar species

 Didacna profundicola has a smaller shell, up to 15 mm in length.

 The fossil species Didacna catillus has a less equilateral and usually more convex shell, with a wider posterior slope and without the characteristic dense growth lines on the ventral margin.

 Distribution and ecology

 Didacna protracta is endemic to the Caspian Sea.
-It lives in the middle and southern parts of the lake at depths between 25 and 85 m (82–279 ft), rarely deeper.
+It lives in the middle and southern parts of the sea at depths between 25 and 85 m (82–279 ft), rarely deeper.
 The species does not occur in waters with salinity of less than 5‰.